 I worked my tail off that year, and I slowly but surely saw results.
 It’s important to note that TPT is not a get-rich-quick business.
 Like anything, what you put in is what you get out of it.
 If you are willing to put in the work, you too can reach the TPT Seller Milestones!

 Keep in mind that the number of followers you have does not equal dollar signs.
-I may not be one of the big sellers with the largest following.
-Yet my TPT earnings, along with my blog, have allowed me to provide additional income for my family.
+I may not be one of the big sellers with the largest following on TPT.
+Yet my Teachers Pay Teachers earnings, along with my blog, partnerships, and affiliate income, have allowed me to provide additional income for my family.
 My side hustle has enabled me to almost pay off my student loans as well as my husband’s.
 It helps with all of the “extras,” vacations, the mortgage, and daycare expenses.
 I have learned a lot along with way.
-Today, I am sharing my tips for how to reach the TPT Seller Milestones…
+Today, I am sharing my personal tips for how to reach the TPT Seller Milestones…

 ~This post contains affiliate links.

 One of the reasons I have been successful is that I have used every single product that I have created.
 Products should be purposeful and fulfill a need.
 For example, I noticed there were a lot of holes in the kindergarten writing and math curriculum my district uses.
 When I couldn’t find what I needed there, I created it for myself.
 I figured if it helped me, it could also possibly help many other teachers fill the same void.
 If you’re feeling stuck about what to create, think about products that could help you in the classroom.

 2. Buyers Totally Judge a Book by Its Cover